Other infrastructures and service providers

 The systemic importance of T2S

-- It provides critical settlement services to many euro area and non-euro area central securities depositories (CSDs) and central banks.
+- It provides core settlement services in central bank money to many euro area and non-euro area central securities depositories (CSDs) and central banks.

 - It concentrates large settlement volumes, including Eurosystem credit operations, on one platform.